fluxusfrequency/blog/2015/serving-custom-json-from-your-rails-api.md

 Let's send some messages!
 Imagine for a minute that you've already set up some kind of token-based authentication system, and you have some way of getting ahold of the user that is making requests to your API.

 We can open up the `MessagesController`, and since we used a `scaffold`, we should already be able to view all the messages.
 Let's scope that to the current user.

-First we'll write a convenience method to get all the sent and received messages for a user, then we'll rework the `MessagesController` to work the way we want it to.
+First, we write a convenience method to get all the sent and received messages for a user:
 ```
 class User < ActiveRecord::Base
   ...